mblayman/mattlayman.com/content/understand-django/2020-01-08-browser-to-django.md

 on a machine designed
 to handle the incoming HTTP requests.
-Sometimes this terminology can be confusing because people may also apply the name "web server" to an entire *machine* that is serving web traffic.
+Sometimes this terminology can be confusing because people may also apply the name “web server” to an entire *machine* that is serving web traffic.
 In this instance,
-I'm referring
+I’m referring
 to the actual program listening and responding to web requests.

 A Python web framework
 like Django
 runs with a web server.
-The web server's role is to translate the raw HTTP request into a format that the framework understands.
+The web server’s role is to translate the raw HTTP request into a format that the framework understands.
 In the Python world,